 The CCM Fitlite 80 is very lightweight with the R.E.D. protection system.
 The Rotational Energy Dampening system provides enhanced protection from impact to the head.
 It contains liquid filled bladders that are placed strategically around it to help reduce the chance of head rotation and brain injuries.
 The inner lining has the EPP foam along with lycra.
 There is a two-piece adjusting system with a PE shell and PETA subshell feature with strategic air vents for extreme air flow.
 It comes equipped with a one-year manufacturer’s warranty for a fun-filled year of extreme playing.

-The Bauer 500 is newer are narrower than any in its class.
-This is usually a favorite pick of the college and pro players that are playing right now.
+The Bauer 4500 is more stylish than any other.
+This is usually a favorite pick of the college and veteran pro players looking for a simple and straightforward helmet.
 It is known for its protective fit.
 It has an adjustment that is straightforward and super easy to manage.
 You will have to use a screwdriver to set the adjustment to a setting that is perfect for you.
 It has a dual-density lining inside of it.
 There are a dual ridge crown and Ergo translucent ear covers for that great looking fit around your head.

 The Bauer RE-AKT 75 was put on the market by Bauer because not everyone wants to pay the price for an elite.
 You can get this one for lower the price with just as much value.
 It is equipped with seven-technology foam for its internal padding.
 It is lined with a comfort fit suspended liner for extreme comfort.
 The shell is lined with multi-density impact foam.
 You will have extreme protection when you are faced with extreme impact.
 There are plastic cylinders inside the shell that are meant to absorb the shock of impact.
 There is XRD Poron foam that is in the temple area of the helmet for greater protection and comfort that is treated with Microban antimicrobial technology.
 There is a two-piece slide adjustment system that is combined with an occipital support system for perfect adjustment.